nezaj/menu-api/README.md

 ### Tornado Menu
 This is a toy project to implement an API (and maybe a frontend later?) for ordering food off a menu.
-Inspired by an interview questions
+Inspired by an interview question

 ### Quickstart
 ```